 Foodies as well will love the delicious and unique Goan cuisine, which is a perfect blend of East and West: Portuguese, Arab, Brazilian, African, French, Konkan, Malabar, Malaysian and Chinese.
 These diverse influences combine to create a distinctive cuisine with rich, aromatic flavours.
 Coconut milk, rice and fresh local spices are the basic ingredients of Goan cuisine, with kokum, tamarind, red Goan chillies and cashews prevalent as well.
 You can get great seafood here, too.

 Best hotels in Goa

 In terms of hotels, there are some stunning inland options.
 While some are still fairly close to the beach, if you’d prefer to go further into the interior we’d recommend Champakali (quiet, colonial villas in Old Goa) or Wildernest (great for soft adventure in the hills around Chorla Ghats).
 Each of these are surrounded by lush vegetation and feel well away from the tourist trail.

-If you do want beach, which is totally fine and well worth it, why not consider a really off the beaten track beach experience in ultimate luxury?
+If you do want beach, which is still well worth it, why not consider a really off the beaten track beach experience in ultimate luxury?
 Coco Shambhala Sindudurg is a hidden paradise amidst gorgeous tropical surroundings, which ETG can’t get enough of!

-Experience Travel Group can help you experience the real Goa, whether you’re interested in Catholic history, birding, food, natural beauty, beaches or its unique culture.
+Experience Travel Group can help you experience the real Goa.
 We’d recommend either an itinerary ending in Goa or a ‘Goa sandwich’ itinerary too, starting in inland Goa, exploring Karnataka and then finishing on the beach.